 I am starting to see this philosophical drivel now being applied to money or debt, and frankly, I am appalled by those who might espouse not being diligent about money and debt, and the day-to-day issues of money in particular.

-The nice thing about little debt, let’s say $500 left on a credit card, which compounds 18% interest on it, that after 3 years of not sweating it and just making a minimum payment of $20, you will have only paid $132 in interest charges, so why sweat it?
+What is the nice thing about little debt?
+Say $500 left on a credit card, which compounds 18% interest on it, that after 3 years of not sweating it and just making a minimum payment of $20, you will have only paid (more than) $300 in interest charges, so why sweat it?
 Seriously, I am positive I have heard folks make that exact argument, and you wonder why I am so cynical?

 Should You Not Sweat the Small Stuff?

 That is the way to get out of debt and make your life happier (I’d like to thank Mark at My Own Advisor for complaining that I hadn’t ranted about debt for a while).